ngx-rocket/generator-ngx-rocket/README.md

 - `--strict`: enable all TypeScript strict type checking options.
 - `--skip-quickstart`: disable quick start message after project generation.
 - `--no-prefix`: do not add `@` prefix to `core`/`shared` folders.
+- `--deploy <option>`: choose automatic deployment option.
+Use `ngx n --deploy` to see possible values.

 When generating a *fullstack* project (with both client and server code), you can use the environment variables `NGX_CLIENT_PATH` and `NGX_SERVER_PATH` to customize the paths for client and server code.
 Be aware though that some